juanpavasgarzon/Packages/Pavas.Patterns.Outbox/README.md

 # Pavas.Patterns.Outbox

-The `Pavas.Patterns.Outbox` NuGet package provides an interface and utility extensions for handling outbox pattern events.
-This package simplifies the process of handling event-driven systems by managing the state of events and their payloads through extensions, including marking events as pending, sent, or failed.
+The `Pavas.Patterns.Outbox` NuGet package provides an interface and utility extensions for handling outbox pattern events and managing their state in a database.
+It simplifies the process of handling event-driven systems by managing the state of events and their payloads through extensions, including marking events as pending, sent, or failed.

 ## Features

-- Define an outbox event using the `IOutboxEvent` interface.
+- Define outbox events using the `IOutboxEvent` interface.
 - Serialize and handle event payloads via extension methods.
 - Track event states (`Pending`, `Published`, `Fail`) using a simple, intuitive API.
-- Utilities to mark events as `Pending`, `Sent`, or `Fail`.
+- Repository interface to manage the outbox pattern with database integration.
-- Custom repository interface for managing event state in a database.
+- Utilities to mark events as `Pending`, `Published`, or `Fail`.

 ## Installation